Mikeysax/mikey/README.md

 ```$ mikey -h``` | ```$ mikey -V``` | ```$ mikey```
 ___
+### Custom Templates

+#### Saving Custom Templates:
+<strong>*Mikey*</strong> will allow you to save files as templates in your current project.
+Create a file in containers / components / reducers / actions / helpers folder and use the:

+`$ mikey save_template fileType`

+command to copy into Custom Template directory in *Mikey*.
+File selection is <strong>without the .js extension</strong>

+#### Generating Custom Files from Custom Templates:
+Once you've saved a template, you can reuse it.

+`$ mikey g_custom fileType`

+A list of custom templates of that file type will be displayed.
+A prompt will be displayed in the console for template name and desired file name on completion.
+File selection is <strong>without the .js extension</strong>

+#### Deleting Custom Files from Custom Templates:
+If you want to delete a custom template:

+`$ mikey delete_template fileType`

+A list of custom templates of that file type will be displayed.
+The prompt will then ask which file you would like to delete.
+File selection is <strong>without the .js extension</strong>

+#### List Custom Files from Custom Templates:
+If you would like to look at saved custom templates:

+`$ mikey list_templates fileType`

+This will display all custom templates for current file type
 ### Contribute
 <strong>If you would like to contribute, it would be greatly appreciated.</strong>